 Race control realizes that they may have been a bit trigger happy when calling the caution period.
 Starting lap 4, they beckon the pace car into pit lane.
 Off we go racing… and this time for good at the looks of it.

-Grant commandingly holds the lead and even seems to build a small gap on Canola.
+Grant holds a commanding lead and even seems to build a small gap on Canola.
 Which is not to the liking of Johnson who is stuck behind his Brazilian teammate.

 Mikula has a look at Frederiksson into Loews.
 Small contact is the result but without much harm done.